ian-deans/git-test/README.md

 # git-test

-# Header for README
+# Purpose of Repo

-This project does stuff.
+this project was a demonstration of git usage.